Build a Homelab server using an old laptop

 iptables -t nat -A PREROUTING -i $WIFI_IF -p tcp --dport 10022 -j DNAT --to 10.10.10.100:22

-Executing the script will make it effective.
-Since we modified /etc/network/interface earlier, it will be executed every time the networking service starts, so you don’t have to worry about it not taking effect after a reboot.
+Execute the script, and it will take effect.
+Because we modified /etc/network/interface earlier, it will be executed every time the networking service starts, so you don’t have to worry about it not taking effect after a reboot.

 Access method: If the host’s IP on the physical router is 192.168.1.123, then you can access 192.168.1.123:10022 to reach the virtual machine (10.10.10.100:22).